csgf/glibrary-repo-browser-portlet/docs/index.rst

 **Serial Number**: The MD5SUM of the robot certificate to be used for this e-Infrastructure;

-In the following figure is shown how the portlet has been configured to run simulation on the EUMEDGRID-Support e-Infrastructure.
+In the following figure is shown how the portlet has been configured to navigate EUMEDGrid-Support digital repositories.

 .. image:: images/Clipboard01.jpg
    :align: center